In 2012, I named my fledgling blog The State of the Century. Never have I been more pessimistic about the state of the 21st century.

 When times are desperate, when the existence of the nation is threatened by barbarian hordes, the rule of law becomes secondary to security.
 Efficiency becomes all important.
 It becomes necessary to center power upon a few who can focus the nation’s efforts against its perceived enemy.
 When the ends justify these means, patriotism becomes fascism.
-In America, this new fascist trend has been embodied by an ill-qualified narcissist (as fascist trends often do).
+In America, this new fascist trend has been embodied by an ill-qualified narcissist (as fascist trends often are).

 Not all nationalism is fascism.
 The support you hold for your country’s World Cup team is nationalism, but not fascism.
 Fascism is when an authoritarian government derives legitimacy from ultra-nationalist sentiments.
 The rise of fascism is the advancement of nationalist government policies, the correlated vilification of other nations both foreign and domestic, and general erosion of the rule of law as power is centered upon a single authority.
 With its demonization of outsiders and opposition alike, it is difficult to describe the political trend that the West is currently experiencing as a desire for anything but fascism (even if the authoritarian aspect has not been achieved quite yet).